$12.00 – $48.00

 If you had to choose only one product to bring into your garden, this would be it.

-The benefits are many, especially reduced pests and dramatically improved plant health.
+The benefits are many, from reduced pests to dramatically improved plant health.

-It’s the first inoculant I recommend for almost everyone.
+It’s the first inoculant I recommend for everyone.

 (An inoculant is a product that brings beneficial microorganisms such as bacteria and fungi into your garden, and this one just happens to be one of the best.)